North Zealand: Mølleåen

 One of the main attractions of the area is the Mølleå Valley along the river which runs 36 km from the west of Bastrup Sø near Lynge to the Øresund between Taarbæk and Skodsborg.
 There are several notable country houses overlooking the river and the lakes through which it passes as well as a series of historic water mills which contributed to Denmark's industrial development.
-As far back as the Viking period, the river was used for milling.
+As early as the Viking Age, the river was used for milling.
 From the Middle Ages, its water power was increased by means of dams between the lake of Furesø and the river mouth at the Øresund.
 In the 17th century, sizeable industrial enterprises were established along the river giving it the reputation of being the cradle of Danish industry.
 They included mills for the production of textiles, metals, paper and armaments.
 The factories operated until the 1950s after which they began to close, leaving buildings that were put to other uses such as the Brede Works, now an industrial museum, and the Strandmøllen paper mill.